jebbinSCL/FuncSharpCourse/Planning.md

 How comprehensive can this be?

 ## High level Areas
+- Functional Programming (General concepts)
+  - E.g. Pure functions, immutable data, etc
 - F# Features and syntax
   - E.g. operators, type providers
-- Functional Programming (General concepts)
-  - E.g. Pure functions, immutable data, etc
 - Pragmatic / Practical concepts
   -  E.g. Database access, web servers, WPF application, game

-How should things be ordered?
-Should I cycle between sections or do all of each section at once?
-Mixing things up is probably best way.
+How to order areas?
+I think it would be best to focus on Functional programming and thinking functionally before getting into the hybrid features.
+Focus on Func and Functional F# Features
+Then General F# features and
+Practical concepts

 ## Definite topics
-- Topic 1 : Course Introduction + 0 to 60 (Crash course / brief demo of everything that we'll show)
+- Topic 1 : Course Introduction + Can't Stop the Func
+  - Talk:
-  - Talk :
+    - Part 1
-    - Course Introduction
+      - Course Introduction - Crash course in Functional Programming and F#
       - F# Introduction
-    - Functional Introduction
+      - Course Approach
+        - Functional focus first, then Rest of easy hybrid F# features then advanced features and Practical concepts
       - Course outline and projection
+        - Functional Programming
+        - F# features
+        - Hybrid features after FUnc stuff is done
+        - Practical applications
+    - Part 2 : Can't Stop the Func
+      - Functional Programming Introduction
+      - Why is it hard to learn
+      - Why learn functional programming
+        - Linguistic Relativity (See Edinburgh Inf 1 Lec 1)
+      - Why is it cropping up more
+      - Features that you are already using that came from functional languages
+      - Features that you are already using that are functional
+      - Benefits
+      - Differences from OOP, Imperative
+      - Current disadvantages
   - Exercise : Environment setup and playground

 ## Topics Ideas